namjachingu/terraform-google-gke-cisco/README.md

 - Components that interact with the app have been set up.
 - GKE clusters have been set up.

-This project is two-folded - this part focuses on deploying a GKE cluster and having AppDynamics deployed in it.
+This project is two-folded; this part focuses on deploying a GKE cluster and having AppDynamics deployed in it.

 ## Solution Components
 - Terraform